 The Mongolian government strongly encourages but does not legally compel domestic sourcing of inputs, especially for firms engaged in natural-resource extraction.
 The Minerals Law states that holders of exploration and mining licenses should preferentially supply extracted minerals at market prices to Mongolian processing facilities and should procure goods and services and hire subcontractors from business entities registered in Mongolia.
 Although facing no legal requirement to source locally, investors occasionally report that central, provincial, or municipal governments will delay permitting and licensing until domestic and foreign enterprises make some effort to source locally.
 Hiring Mongolians is often a de facto necessity because the government sometimes issues work visas for foreign employees only if employers have attempted to hire domestically.
 These requirements do not apply to members of boards of directors.

 The government generally requires neither data localization nor compels IT providers to turn over source code or provide surveillance access, except for criminal investigations.
-Businesses may freely transmit customer or other business-related data abroad, except for financial data, which is subject to data localization requirements.
+Businesses may freely transmit customer or other business-related data abroad, with the written consent of the client.
+However, financial data subject to data localization requirements cannot be transmitted abroad.

 5. Protection of Property Rights

 The Mongolian Constitution provides that “the State shall recognize any forms of public and private properties.”
 Statute limits real-estate ownership to adult citizens of Mongolia.
 Civil law allows private Mongolian citizens or government agencies to assume property ownership or use rights if the current owner or holder of use rights does not use that property or those rights.
 In the case of use rights, revocation and assumption is almost always written into the formal agreements covering the rights.
 Squatters may, under certain circumstances, claim effective property ownership of unused structures.